Borders of Belgium: General

 Belgium obtained de facto independence from the United Kingdom of the Netherlands with the Belgian Revolution in 1830.

 Its extent was formalized by the Treaty of London (1839).

 The border between Belgium and the Netherlands was only delimited by the Boundary Treaty signed in the Hague on 5 November 1842, and the Convention of Maastricht of 8 August 1843.

 The Hague Treaty delimited the border in general terms while the Maastricht Convention delineated the boundary with detailed descriptions and maps on a 1:10,000 or, where necessary, 1:2,500 scale.

 Belgium–France border

 The limits of the Belgium–France border are outlined in the 1820 Treaty of Kortrijk, agreed between France and the then-United Kingdom of the Netherlands.

 Belgium inherited the border upon its independence.

 Maintenance of and disputes concerning the border markers are managed by a mixed Franco-Belgian border delimitation commission, which is convened when required.

 A commission was convened in 2000 concerning maintenance of the 78 border markers between France and the Belgian province of West Flanders.

-On 4 May 2021 a border post was moved by a Belgian farmer, shifting it approximately 2.29 m into France.
+On 4 May 2021 a border post was temporarily moved by a Belgian farmer, shifting it approximately 2.29 m into France.